michelesr/thesis/src/ci.md

 ### Organization

-This chapter will present the organization and implementation of a Continuous Integration system.
+This chapter presents the organization and implementation of a Continuous Integration system.
 This implementation is based on the cooperation between different components: